We’ve been taught some real sh*t about addiction.

 Every unconscious addiction is run by fear of death at the deepest level.
 And this is maintained by avoidance.
 Fear is the Fear of Fear.
 And so when we look at the fear and get deeply honest and courageous about the true motives, the whole puzzle unravels and we become free to choose authentically.

-Sex addiction specifically is generally based on the belonging wound which can be addressed quite deeply to the point of self-sufficiency, so the compulsive component is not necessarily difficult to integrate.
-If it’s then completely conscious and intentional (not driven by fear-based cravings), none of my business if you have at it ??
+Sex addiction specifically is generally based on the belonging wound which can be addressed quite deeply to the point of self-sufficiency, so the compulsive component is not necessarily difficult to integrate if the belonging wound is addressed directly.

 Many people are both driven to be disciplined and at the same time motivated to honor desires and to give the body what it wants.
 So, how do we know what the right answer is?

-It’s not a question of when and what we do (masculine) it’s a question of how we do it (feminine).
+It’s not a question of when and what we do (the masculine lens) it’s a question of how we do it (the feminine lens).
 If we see our craving for something or someone, and we take full responsibility for honoring that craving as an entry point into a PROCESS, it disallows us from living in an illusion that we can actually emerge ‘satisfied’.
 Satisfaction is always temporary.

 The true goal is NOT satisfaction, it is integration.
 We are weaving the perceived experience of satisfaction deeply into our being in order to touch the part of us which fears we can not ever get what we really want.